Bordered Heegaard Floer homology: Invariance and pairing: Acknowledgements

-\subsection{Acknowledgements}
+We conclude the book proper with a chapter on the torus boundary case, Chapter~\ref{chap:TorusBoundary}.
+After reviewing the algebra associated to the torus, we use a computation of the bordered Floer homology for solid tori to give a quick proof of the surgery exact triangle for $\HFa$.
+In this chapter, we also relate this invariant with knot Floer homology.
+We start by showing how to recapture much of knot Floer homology from the bordered Floer invariants of a knot complement.
+We then go the other direction, showing that the bordered Floer homology of knot complements in $S^3$ (with suitable framings) can be computed from knot Floer homology; this is Theorem~\ref{thm:HFKtoHFD}.

+In Appendix~\ref{app:Bimodules}, we give a quick introduction to~\cite{LOT2}, which gives a generalization of the present work to the case of three-manifolds with two boundary components.
+Using an important special case, one can describe the dependence of the bordered invariants on the parameterization of the boundary.
+We give explicit answers for this dependence in the case of torus boundary.
+Using these computations, we are able to extend Theorem~\ref{thm:HFKtoHFD} to arbitrary framings.

+\section{Acknowledgements}

-We thank Eaman Eftekhary, Yakov Eliashberg, Matthew Hedden, Mikhail Khovanov, Aaron Lauda, Dror Bar-Natan, Tim Perutz, and Zolt{\'a}n Szab{\'o} for helpful conversations.
-We are also grateful to Atanas Atanasov, Tova Brown, Matt Hedden, Yank{\i} Lekili, Adam Levine, Ciprian Manolescu, Yi Ni, and Ina Petkova for useful remarks on an early version of this manuscript.
+We thank Dror Bar-Natan, Eaman Eftekhary, Yakov Eliashberg, Matthew Hedden, Mikhail Khovanov, Aaron Lauda, Dusa McDuff, Tim Perutz and Zolt{\'a}n Szab{\'o} for helpful conversations.
+We are also grateful to Atanas Atanasov, Tova Brown, Christopher Douglas, Tom Hockenhull, Matthew Hedden, Jennifer Hom, Yank{\i} Lekili, Adam Levine, Andy Manion, Ciprian Manolescu, Yi Ni, Ina Petkova, Vera Vert\'esi, Chuen-Ming Mike Wong, and Chris Xiu Yang for useful remarks on versions of this manuscript.
+We also thank the valiant first referee for a careful reading and many helpful suggestions, and the other referees for further corrections and suggestions.

-\section{\textalt{$\Ainf$}{A-infty} structures}
+\chapter{\textalt{$\Ainf$}{A-infty} structures}

-In this paper, we use of the notion of an $\Ainf$ module.
-Although $\Ainf$ notions, first introduced by Stasheff in the study of $H$-spaces~\cite{Stasheff}, have become commonplace now in symplectic geometry, see for example~\cite{Fukaya,Kontsevich,Seidel}, they might not be so familiar to low-dimensional topologists.
-In Sections~\ref{subsec:AinfModules} and~\ref{subsec:AinfTensorProducts}, we review the notions of primary importance to us now, in particular sketching the $\Ainf$ tensor product.
-Keller has another pleasant exposition of this material~\cite{AinftyAlg}.
+In this work, we extensively use of the notion of an $\Ainf$ module.
+Although $\Ainf$ notions, first introduced by Stasheff in the study of $H$-spaces~\cite{Stasheff}, have become commonplace now in symplectic geometry (see for example~\cite{Fukaya,Kontsevich,Seidel02:FukayaDef}), they might not be so familiar to low-dimensional topologists.
+In Sections~\ref{sec:AinfModules} and~\ref{sec:AinfTensorProducts}, we review the notions of primary importance to us now, in particular sketching the $\Ainf$ tensor product.
+Keller has another pleasant exposition of this material in \cite{AinftyAlg}.

-The type~$D$ module $\CFDa(\Heegaard)$ defined in Section~\ref{sec:type-d-mod} is an ordinary differential graded module, not an $\Ainf$ module, so the reader may wish to skip this section and concentrate on the type~$D$ structure at first.
-Similarly, the type~$A$ module $\CFAa(\Heegaard)$ of a nice diagram~$\Heegaard$ is an ordinary differential graded module.
+The type~$D$ module $\CFDa(\Heegaard)$ defined in Chapter~\ref{chap:type-d-mod} is an ordinary differential graded module, not an $\Ainf$ module, so the reader may wish to skip this chapter and concentrate on the type~$D$ structure at first.
+Similarly, the type~$A$ module $\CFAa(\Heegaard)$ of a nice diagram~$\Heegaard$ (in the technical sense, see Definition~\ref{def:NiceDiagram}, which in turn is motivated by~\cite{SarkarWang07:ComputingHFhat}) is an ordinary differential graded module.
 However, the notion of grading by a non-commutative group (Section~\ref{sec:grad-non-comm}) is used in all cases.